Piano Tuning & Related Services

 We try to have a relationship with all the music teachers we can, especially with piano teachers.
 Call us at 847-775-1988 or email us at firstname.lastname@example.org with your specific needs & location and we can help.

-We do not deal in organs or accordions, since they are pretty different on the inside that acoustic or digital pianos.
+Since they are pretty different on the inside than acoustic or digital pianos, we do not deal in organs or accordions.
 However, we can make recommendations to the right professional for you.

 The Best Reviewed Piano Store in Chicagoland

 Our valued clients have given us the most 5-Star Reviews of any piano retailer in the greater Chicagoland area.